Sun Deck – Forward Deckhouse – First Class Cabins and Offices

 Restoring the former first class cabins to this area is problematic because Sun Deck is not contiguous to the area used for the hotel – Main, A, and B decks; moreover the exposed nature of Sun Deck makes it a natural for visitors to frequent.

-The original artifacts housed here in exhibits could be far more effectively (and profitably) used in there original locations.
+The original artifacts once housed here in exhibits could be far more effectively (and profitably) used in there original locations.
 There is absolutely no reason, for example, why the Jewish scroll room and the third class playroom on B deck could not be restored.
 They are on the path of one of the paid guided tours and are simply used as storage rooms at present.
 Most of the artifacts from the playroom remain on the ship.

-We believe forward Sun Deck would be a logical place to relocate the semi-casual eatery currently occupying the starboard side of the enclosed promenade deck that serves as the hotel coffee house and the casual tourist restaurant.
 This allows the restoration of the sweeping enclosed promenades on Promenade Deck, one of the signature architectural features of the Queen Mary as built, the removal of their accompanying Long Beach era kitchens and the restoration of the full suite of first class lounges on this deck recreating a magnificent hospitality feature of the great ocean liner.

 In this way many of the most interesting features of this deck can be resurrected and it can still serve the needs of contemporary visitors and hotel guests.
 There are four original entrances to this area from the exterior of Sun Deck.
 There is no need for the broader, intrusive side entrances inserted during the Long Beach conversion.
 There is also no functional reason why the sun protective catwalks that ran above this deck also cannot be restored.